vide-collabo/Vide.docs/content/en/docs/vide.fable/essentials/minimal-vide-app.md

 let host = document.getElementById("app")
 ```

+It is also possible to mount more than 1 Vide app on a page.

 ## The View Component

 The object we are passing into `createAndStart` is in fact a component.
 Every app requires a component that can contain other components as its children.